HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials/tutorial_gwswuse.rst

 WaterGap-2.2e mode
 ##################

+here the monthly data (monthly potential irrigation consumptive water use  is already multiplied by the annual relative shares of AAI to AEI (fraction_aai_aei).  here data recieved have corretcetd  consumptive use for irrigation for the years 2006 to upwards.

 The standard run in WaterGAP simulates the effects of both human water use and man-made reservoirs (including their commissioning years) on flows and storages.

 In the example below, we will create a standard run for one year (2019) and go through the necessary steps, step-by-step.